Programs / Courses

 Students will also learn that Anthropology as a discipline has a strong commitment to issues of social justice and human rights.

 The mission of the Black Studies program is to provide an interdisciplinary intellectual arena in which students learn to critically examine, analyze, and interpret the history, literature, and cultures of the African continent, and its Diaspora throughout the Americas.

 The goal of the program is to offer a broad selection of courses addressing historical, cultural, sociological, political, economic, and psychological factors that affect the lives of African, African American, and Afro-Caribbean peoples.
 The curriculum stresses the skills necessary to think critically, write clearly, argue persuasively, and problem-solve effectively.
 Students are exposed to theory and research in a variety of subject matters and are encouraged to engage in active service and research beyond the classroom.

-The History faculty seeks to impart knowledge of the societies and cultures of the past both to inform students and help them better understand present day events.
-The courses and programs of study are designed to develop an appreciation of the study of history as one of the major modes of humanity’s search for knowledge of itself as well as a familiarity with the methods historians employ.
+The History faculty seeks to impart knowledge of the societies and cultures of the past both to inform students and help them better understand present-day events.
+History courses and programs of study are designed to develop an appreciation of the study of history as one of the major modes of humanity’s search for knowledge of itself as well as familiarity with the methods historians employ.
 In addition, a goal of the program is to enhance student skills in analysis, oral/written communication, and critical thinking.
 Given our presence in the Pathways Core curriculum and the popularity of our instructors, we serve nearly all students at York.
 As a result, our curriculum should prepare students for lives as engaged citizens and for a plethora of careers from professional historians, lawyers, diplomats, financiers, health practitioners, to researchers, archivists, teachers, public policy makers, or entrepreneurs.

 For more information about the academic field of philosophy, visit the website of the American Philosophical Society